Proactive Risk Management a Dream for Many Aviation Safety Programs

 Paper and spreadsheets have their uses, but you should not rely on spreadsheets to store safety report data.
 The Europeans no longer allow spreadsheets to be the technology to store safety occurrence data.
 So if you are operating under EASA jurisdiction and complying with their SMS regulations, you will need more than spreadsheets.
 You will need a database to store your safety occurrence report data.

-Safety managers that are stuck to spreadsheets because management has other budget priorities won't be able to perform in-depth data analysis on safety data.
+Safety managers who are stuck to spreadsheets because management has other budget priorities won't be able to perform in-depth data analysis on safety data.
 For very small operators, this may not be a concern.

 Very small operators commonly don't have enough historical data to perform trend analyses that will add much analytical value.
 How big of an operation should you be before you quit using spreadsheets?
 Aviation service providers with more than 50 employees should be using a database.
 Operators under EASA jurisdiction don't have much choice - get the SMS database.
 There are other reasons besides analyzing trends, but this is the biggest reason if you wish to benefit fully from your SMS.

 Related SMS Trend Analysis Articles